myersg86/digitalocean-x2go-ubuntu-1804/Untitled.md

 I had a great time speaking with with Etel, Brian, and Justin and I am thrilled at the possibility of joining the team.
 I didn't think I could be any more enthusiastic about working at DO  after the first interview - but I was wrong.

-After learning more about the role, I'm positive that my years of relevant work experience, educational background, extensive technical knowledge, and strong passion for Linux and Open-Source technologies make me a perfect fit for the Technical Editor position.
+After learning more about the position, I'm positive that my years of relevant work experience, educational background, extensive technical knowledge, and strong passion for Linux and Open-Source technologies make me a perfect fit for the job.

 I cannot imagine a job I'd be better suited for and I can assure that I would meet or exceed all expectations for this position.
 I hope that I portrayed this to the team during the interview process.